charlie-moffett/PUI2017_cm4698/HW2_cm4698/README.md

 For this assignment I worked with Praveen.
 He showed me how to print the output text to a CSV file.
 We wrote the rest of our scripts ourselves.

+Assignment 3: read csv files with pandas

+I attended office hours with Ash and got some input from him troubleshooting the URL formatting to pull in my dataset from DFDATA.

+Extra credit: working with dates

+Gaurav helped me identify a workable dataset for this part of the homework and plot the Timestamp data points correctly.